 Are microservices and applications independent of each other?
 No!
 Applications are dependent upon a microservice.
 Also, microservice to microservice are dependent.
 Knowing these relationships is key in keeping an application running without issues.
 Dependency management from Builds and application packaging from ARA will highlight which microservices are being consumed by other applications and micro-services.
 Given this relationship list we can scope out the impact of a change and make necessary changes to keep everything running smoothly.

 Backwards compatibility is another key to success for microservices.
 Backwards compatibility will help this issue but at times backwards compatibility needs to be broken for the greater good.
 Dependency management and application packaging will provide the tools understand the impact of change.
-Knowing what is impacted enables you to make the necessary coding changes and make sure everything is deploy as a complete package (application changes in conjunction with micro-service changes).
+Knowing what is impacted enables you to make the necessary coding changes and make sure everything is deployed as a complete package (application changes in conjunction with microservice changes).